EclairJS/eclairjs-node/README.md

 | -------- | -------- | -------- |
 | master   | 0.1   | 1.5.1 |

 Please note as new APIs are implemented for **EclairJS** they will be added to the master branch.
-Refer to the [Guide to Using the JavaScript Spark API](https://github.com/EclairJS/eclairjs-node/wikis/Guide-to-using-the-JavaScript-Spark-API) for a list of what is currently implemented.  **EclairJS** has been tested on _OSX_ and _Linux_.
+Refer to the [Guide to Using the JavaScript Spark API](https://github.com/EclairJS/eclairjs-node/wikis/Guide-to-using-the-JavaScript-Spark-API) for a list of what is currently implemented.  **EclairJS** has been tested on OSX and Linux.

 Resources
 ===================